giovanydev/filmster/README.md

 # filmster
 A React movie rental app with a node backend for user logins.
 Movies and Genres are loaded/ saved locally.
+Designed with Bootstrap.